 Updated: 05 Feb 2018

 The Hazelwood barramundi fishery opened on 9 December 2016 and the new access area opened at 9.00am on 1 February 2018.

 Do I need a recreational fishing licence to fish in Hazelwood Pondage?

 Yes.
 Fishers must hold a valid Victorian Recreational Fishing Licence (RFL) to fish Hazelwood Pondage, unless they meet RFL exemption criteria (e.g. under 18 years, over 70 years, see all exemption categories in Victorian Recreational Fishing Guide or App).

-Where can I fish from the shore around Hazelwood Pondage?
+Where else can I fish from the shore around Hazelwood Pondage?

-Yes, but restrictions apply (refer to map ).
+Shore based fishing is permitted in some areas (refer to map ).
+Other than the new eastern shoreline access area near Nadenbouschs Road.
 You can fish from shore only at the:

 - Hazelwood Pondage Caravan Park

 - Boat ramp adjacent to the junction of Cemetery and Yinnar roads and shoreline running northeast along the Power Boat and Jet Ski boat squadron area.

 Shore fishing is not permitted in any other area.
 Please observe signs which define the prohibited areas.